User research helps teams learn about users and create services that meet their needs.

 This will help your team:

-- understand the frustrations and joys people experience when using your service
+- understand the highs and lows that people experience when using your service

 - learn the language that people use when talking about your service